 Twas the night before Samhain and all of the witches Were preparing for the feast, even the bitches.
 The circle was prepared with the greatest of care, In hopes the Horned One would deign to appear.

 Hazel, an old witch, baked a spiced pumpkin cake As she spoke of ancestors burned at the stake.
 Kristen, a young witch – in real life a yuppy – Removed from the oven, a nice, plump roast puppy.

 Behemoth black cats licked their chops in yearning As neighborhood dogs on spits were a’turnin.’
 Black-robed old crones gossiped on the sidelines, While their younger counterparts danced in the moonlight.

 The old witches all had a penchant for tradition, But most of the novices paid little attention.
-Over their bodies flying ointment they spread, While visions of He Goats danced in their head.
+Over their bodies, flying ointment they spread, While visions of He Goats danced in their heads.